mirno/dartCounter2_0/README.md

 }
 ```
 > The method takes a receiver parameter m of type MyInt, which is the instance of the type that the method is called on.

+> In Go, := is for declaration + assignment, whereas = is for assignment only.
+For example, var foo int = 10 is the same as foo := 10.

 - Pointers and the * Symbol
 ## The * symbol is used to denote pointers in Go.
 A pointer holds the memory address of a value.